 The letter states:

-d. statement of how the employment contract was terminated;
+d.
+A statement of how the employment contract was terminated;

-e. if the Employer has canceled the employment contract, the reason for this.
+e.
+If the Employer has cancelled the employment contract, the reason for this.

 The information referred to in paragraph 2, parts c, d and e, will only be stated in the Reference Letter on the request of the Employee.